 Kanchenjunga Conservation Area Project (KCAP) is named after Mt.
 Kanchenjunga (8,586m) - the second-highest mountain in Nepal and the third-highest in the world.
 Kanchenjunga was designated as a conservation area in March 1998.
 It covers an area of 2035 sq. km. in Taplejung district, which lies in the northeast corner of Nepal.

-Taplejung district is also renowned for high peaks (eleven peaks higher that 7,000 m) and glaciers.
-The conservation area with unique mountain ecosystems is envisioned as a tri-national peace park with Tibet Autonomous Region (TAR) of China to the north and Sikkim, India, in the east.
+Taplejung district is also renowned for high peaks (eleven peaks higher than 7,000 m) and glaciers.
+The conservation area with unique mountain ecosystems is envisioned as a tri-national peace park with the Tibet Autonomous Region (TAR) of China to the north and Sikkim, India, in the east.
 Sikkim already has Khangchenzonga National Park adjoining KCA whereas the extension of Qomolungma Nature Reserve in TAR, to cover the land bordering KCA, is in progress.

 How to get there?

 Kathmandu - Suketar by air Illam - Phidim - Taplejung Bazar by bus.